lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 :::

-The **LSP6KeyManager** is a contract that controls the **[LSP0ERC725Account](./lsp0-erc725-account.md)** contract.
-It comes with pre-defined permissions for addresses that could range from setting data, executing, changing owner, etc., as written in the [Permissions Section](../universal-profile/lsp6-key-manager.md#-types-of-permissions)\*\* of the [LSP6-KeyManager Standard](../universal-profile/lsp6-key-manager.md).
+The **LSP6KeyManager** is a contract that controls a **[LSP0ERC725Account](./lsp0-erc725-account.md)** contract.
+It comes with pre-defined permissions for addresses that range from setting data to executing, changing owner, etc., as written in the [permissions](../universal-profile/lsp6-key-manager.md#-types-of-permissions) section of the [LSP6-KeyManager Standard](../universal-profile/lsp6-key-manager.md).

 :::warning

-The current implementation of the Key Manager disallows the **[DELEGATECALL](../universal-profile/lsp6-key-manager.md#permissions-value)** operation on the `execute(...)` function of the linked ERC725Account, because of its potential malicious impact on the account contract.
+Because of its potential malicious impact on the linked account, the current implementation of the Key Manager disallows the **[DELEGATECALL](../universal-profile/lsp6-key-manager.md#permissions-value)** operation via the `execute(...)` function of the linked ERC725Account.

 :::